 Protecting people in care homes

+The government has published detailed guidance for care home managers about how to keep their staff and residents safe, and deal with any outbreaks of coronavirus.
 The latest government guidance says that all new care home (or nursing home) residents should be isolated for 14 days when they arrive, unless they have already carried out part or all of this isolation in another setting.

 If you have suspected COVID-19 symptoms and are living in a care home, you must be tested and isolated quickly.
 Residents who have been in contact with someone with possible or confirmed COVID-19 should also be isolated for 14 days.